 Statuary Marble Fireplace

 Statuary marble is a big-ticket stone with distinctive gray or gold veining throughout in dramatic patterns.
 The design of this fireplace seamlessly frames the diagonal veins in the marble.Continue to 11 of 24 below.

 11 of 24

 Quartzite That Looks Like Marble

-If you love the luxurious look of white marble, but you are concerned about its durability, quartzite, which is a natural stone, is a practical alternative.
+If you love the luxurious look of white marble but are concerned about its durability, quartzite, which is a natural stone, is a practical alternative.
 The latter strongly resembles marble, but that is where the similarities between the materials end.

 First off, unlike marble, quartzite is nonporous, so it is resistant to staining.
-Plus, if you are worried about dings and chips, quartzite is up to ten times harder.Continue to 12 of 24 below.
+Plus, if you are worried about dings and chips, quartzite is up to 10 times harder.Continue to 12 of 24 below.

 12 of 24